CDFER/scd4x/README.md

 Despite the auto-calibration issue, the Sensirion SCD4x CO2 Sensors remain an excellent choice for monitoring indoor air quality, as they have proven to be more accurate than other popular eCO2 sensors.

-## Factory Calibration with Auto-Calibration Off
+## Factory Calibration with Auto-Calibration Off for 3 test units
 ![Co Location Calibration](/images/cal.png)

 ## Features